zackbouz1/trainning-hangout/README.md

 ## GitHub Organization and Repository Roles
 **Exam Notes:**
-  - You can define _code owners_ in public repositories with GitHub Free and GitHub Free for organizations, and in public and private repositories with GitHub Pro, GitHub Team, GitHub Enterprise Cloud, and GitHub Enterprise Server.
+  - You can define _CODEOWNERS_ in public repositories with GitHub Free and GitHub Free for organizations, and in public and private repositories with GitHub Pro, GitHub Team, GitHub Enterprise Cloud, and GitHub Enterprise Server.
   - To use a CODEOWNERS file, create a new file called CODEOWNERS in the .github/, root, or docs/ directory of the repository, **in the branch** where you'd like to add the code owners.
 If CODEOWNERS files exist in more than one of those locations, GitHub will search for them in that order and use the first one it finds.
   - [Roles in an Organization](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)